 Room by Room: Foyer

 Begun 24 April 2016, the coat closet had the distinction of being the first internal space to be framed (below).
-That was after hours of planning to get the two angled corners to be exact mirror opposites of one another while maintaining a consistent four-foot separation for smooth, easy egress through the space.
+That was after many hours of planning to get the two angled corners to be precise mirror opposites of one another while maintaining a consistent four-foot separation for smooth, easy egress through the space.

 Kitty Central (below left) was begun the following day.